modern-python/that-depends/docs/providers/context-resources.md

-# Context resources
+# ContextResource
-Context resources are resources with scoped lifecycle.
+- Context resources are resources with scoped lifecycle
-There are `ContextResource` and `AsyncContextResource`

-## ContextResource
-- Generator function is required.
+- Generator or async generator is required.
 ```python
 import typing